 Alternatively, it may be possible to extend the lease informally by agreement with the landlord either before or after the sale.
 If you are informally negotiating there are no rules and so you cannot insist on the landlord agreeing to grant an extension or transferring the benefit of an agreement to the purchaser.

-I own a 1st floor flat in Radcliffe, conveyancing having been completed half a dozen years ago.
-Can you work out an approximate cost of a lease extension?
-Equivalent properties in Radcliffe with a long lease are worth £170,000.
-The average or mid-range amount of ground rent is £50 per annum.
-The lease ceases on 21st October 2097
+I own a split level flat in Radcliffe, conveyancing formalities finalised in 2004.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Corresponding flats in Radcliffe with over 90 years remaining are worth £191,000.
+The average or mid-range amount of ground rent is £55 per annum.
+The lease expires on 21st October 2074

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
-Do not use this information in a Notice of Claim or as an informal offer.
-There are no doubt other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Neither should you take any other action placing reliance on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure in the absence of detailed due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you move forward placing reliance on this information without first seeking the advice of a professional.